d630/bpx/README.md

 ### NOTICE

-bpx has been written on [Debian GNU/Linux buster/sid (4.14.0-2-amd64
-x86-64)](https://www.debian.org) in/with [GNU bash
+bpx has been written and tested on [Debian GNU/Linux buster/sid (4.14.0-2-amd64 x86-64)](https://www.debian.org) in/with [GNU bash
 4.4.12(1)-release](http://www.gnu.org/software/bash/).